jamiekim828/fullstack-equesterian-shop/README.md

 ## Requirements

 1. Create the product list in the `data` folder
 2. Create a server in the `index.ts`
+3. Create at least 2 methods (`GET` and `POST`) to get all the products and post to create a new product
+4. Display the product list in the `ProductList component`